haoda-li/notebook/notebook/cs294173/supervised3d.md

 Suppose that a 3D surface can be represented by multiple pieces of manifold surfaces.
 Each manifold surface is a manifold mapping from $(u,v)$ to $(x,y,z)$ and the 3D surface can be represented by $n$ pieces of manifold with overlapping.

 To allow learning of such manifold, the latent code is padded with randomly sampled point cloud from $[0,1]\times [0, 1]$ sheet and decoded into corresponding point cloud location.
 Since the point cloud is uniformly sampled from a 2D square, we can increase the resolution by increase the number of samples.
 If the whole object can be represented by deforming a sphere, then we can also sample from a unit sphere.
-Note that in this case, the supervision is point cloud sampled from 3D mesh, and the loss is the Chamfer distance loss.
+Note that in this case, the supervision is point cloud sampled from 3D mesh, and the loss is3 the Chamfer distance loss.

 ??? note "Chamfer distance"